AntonMishanin/Rss_Reader/README.md

 # Rss_Reader

-The app displays news sorted by time from two specified sources.
+1. The app displays news sorted by time from two specified sources.
-Using the MVP architecture.
+2. Using the MVP architecture.
+3. Clicking on a list item adds a description